-A woman is a master at understanding the path of a young girl.
-A man is a master at the path a young boy would walk.
+A woman is a master at understanding the path of a girl.
+A man is a master at the path a boy would walk.
 The obstacles, encounters, barriers to life, even the successes and things that bring gratification in life.
 That is how it was supposed to be until we went and threw a monkey-wrench into his plan.
-And being the God he is (if you believe in that sorta thing) he folds his hands and let’s us figure it out on our own.
+And being the God he is (if you believe in that sorta thing) he folds his hands and lets us figure it out on our own.
 He gave us free choice.
 We are not mindless automatons that he controls.
-Although he wants for us to court, engage, marry then have children… he lets us go the path we choose for ourselves even if that path is often backwards and in a lot of cases, missing the marriage and courting portions.
+Although he wants for us to court, engage, marry then have children… he lets us go the path we choose for ourselves even if that path is often backward and in many cases, missing the marriage and courting portions.

 A Closer Look

 Let’s examine this a bit closer.
 Click the link below.

 Vincent DiCaro, vice president of the National Fatherhood Initiative: Deal with absent fathers, and the rest follows.

 People “look at a child in need, in poverty or failing in school, and ask, ‘What can we do to help?’
 But what we do is ask, ‘Why does that child need help in the first place?’
 And the answer is often it’s because [the child lacks] a responsible and involved father,” he said.